Washing and anointing: Old Testament period

+New Testament period

+In the New Testament Jesus washes his disciples' feet prior to his crucifixion.
+Joseph Smith published his own version of these New Testament passages, adding new materials which said, "Now this was the custom of the Jews under their law; wherefore, Jesus did this that the law might be fulfilled."

+Cleansing rituals such as tevilah and netilat yadayim have existed in Judaism for millennia.
+However, rabbinical scholars argue that these rituals served the purpose of removing impurity after activities that would make one "impure" such having contact with a corpse, or bodily discharge of a sick person.

+Smith's claim that the foot-washing was part of Jewish "law" is not supported by historical sources.

+Kirtland period

 As the Latter Day Saints were completing their first temple in Kirtland, Ohio, founder Joseph Smith led many of the prominent male church members in a pre-endowment ritual patterned after similar washings and anointings described in the Bible.
+This ritual took place over several days, beginning on 21 January 1836 in the attic of a printing office.

+These ritual meetings were opened by Joseph Smith praying, speaking, and even singing in tongues.
+Each participant washed their own hands, faces, and feet with water.
+After this, Joseph "girded himself with a towel" and personally washed the feet of each participant, wiping them with the towel.
+When he reached his father Joseph Smith Sr., he asked his father for a blessing before he would wash his father's feet.
+Smith Sr. placed his hands upon Joseph's head, "pronouncing upon his head that he should continue in his Priests office untill Christ come."

-This ritual took place beginning on 21 January 1836 in the attic of a printing office.
-Their bodies were washed with water and anointed with perfume, and then their heads were anointed with consecrated oil.
-Soon after the temple's dedication ceremony on 27 March 1836, about 300 Mormon men participated in a further ritual washing of feet and faces.
+Soon after the temple's dedication on 27 March 1836, about 300 Latter Day Saint men participated in a further ritual washing of feet and faces.

+Nauvoo period

 Several years later, after Latter Day Saints moved to Nauvoo, Illinois, Smith revised the washing and anointing rituals as part of the new Nauvoo endowment.
 On 4–5 May 1842, nine prominent male church members were inducted into this endowment ceremony in the upper story of Smith's store.
 The first woman (Smith's first wife, Emma) was inducted into the endowment ceremony on 28 September 1843.

 As the washings and anointings were practiced in Nauvoo, men and women were taken to separate rooms, where they disrobed and, when called upon, passed through a canvas curtain to enter a tub where they were washed from head to foot while words of blessing were recited.
 Then oil from a horn was poured over the head of the participant, usually by another officiator, while similar words were repeated.
 As part of the ceremony, participants were ordained to become kings and queens in eternity.
 Men performed the ritual for men, and women performed the ritual for women.
 Also, as part of the ceremony, participants were given a new name and a ritual undergarment in which symbolic marks were snipped into the fabric.

-Originally, the recipient of the washing and anointing was naked during the ceremony.
-Beginning in the 20th century, recipients were given a white poncho-like "shield" to wear during the washing and anointing.
-Since 2005, participants in the LDS Church-version of the ritual already come clothed in the temple garment and wear it during the washing and anointing.
-In the original version of the ceremony, water and oil were applied to various parts of the body by the officiator as specific blessings related to the body parts were mentioned; since the early-21st century, the water and oil are applied only to the head and the symbolic nature of the washing and anointing is emphasized as the blessings for the body parts are related.